-Normal pressure hydrocephalus occurs if the normal flow of CSF throughout the brain and spinal cord is blocked in some way.
+Normal pressure hydrocephalus occurs if the regular flow of CSF throughout the brain and spinal cord is blocked in some way.
 This causes the ventricles to enlarge.
 It is referred to as ‘normal pressure’ because despite an increase of fluid, pressure does not build up in the brain tissue.

 - Gait or walking problems (shuffling of the feet, unsteadiness)